The cost of an asset, including the cost to put it in

 although individuals at the masters or baccalaureate level may be considered

 senior/key personnel if their involvement meets this definition.
 Consultants

 and those with a postdoctoral role also may be considered senior/key

 personnel if they meet this definition.
+"Senior/key personnel must devote measurable effort to the project whether or not salaries or compensation are requested."
 "Zero percent" effort or "as needed"

-is not an acceptable level of involvement for Senior/Key Personnel.
+are not acceptable levels of involvement for those designated as Senior/Key Personnel.

 A threshold that is reached when expenditures in a single